dtjohnso/dtjohnso.github.com/_drafts/2019-03-11-workshop-on-software-for-research-writing-word-templates-and-zotero.md

 ---
 layout: post
-title: Writing software workshop for Joel Arnold
+title: Workshop on software for research writing: Word templates and Zotero
 date: 2019-03-11 08:00
 categories: [Zotero, Writing]
 description: Notes for a workshop on using template files for Turabian style research papers in Microsoft Word, and how to organize and cite research sources using Zotero.